Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Impact

 Most organizations measure success in delivering a large number of products.
-For example, Kenya Works reported 20,000 pads distributed in 2018.80 Huru International reports that, as of 2018, they have produced 1,140,056 pads, distributed 145,000 kits, and reached 200,029 youth.81 Huru International also states that their program has increased school attendance by 3,780,000 days.82 While the pads Huru International provides likely increases school attendance, the method behind this statistic is unclear, so it is not certain that Huru International’s pad distribution actually increases school attendance by that amount.
+For example, Kenya Works reported 20,000 pads distributed in 2018.80 Huru International reports that, as of 2018, they have produced 1,140,056 pads, distributed 145,000 kits, and reached 200,029 youth.81 Huru International also states that their program has increased school attendance by 3,780,000 days.82 While the pads Huru International provides likely increase school attendance, the method behind this statistic is unclear, so it is not certain that Huru International’s pad distribution actually increases school attendance by that amount.

 Impact of AFRIpads and Ruby Cups